-Spicer Lake Nature Preserve
+Natural Areas: Spicer Lake Nature Preserve

+When you’re done exploring Spicer Lake, retrace your steps and follow the Wetlands Trail to Lancaster Lake, with wetlands to your left and rising ground to your right.
+A small dock extends into Lancaster Lake, an impossibly beautiful cattail-lined jewel.
 Consider returning via the Woodland Trail, which traverses higher ground on its way back to the main building.
-In doing so, expect to see (especially in the spring) plenty of wildflowers.
+If you do this, expect to see (especially in the spring) plenty of wildflowers.

-St. Joseph County, just east of the LaPorte County line.
+Saint Joseph County, just east of the La Porte County line.
 From U.S. 20, go north about 3.5 miles on County Line Road to the preserve entrance on the right.

-North 41 45.196 West 86 31.456
+GPS: N 41 45.196 W 86 31.456

-Facilities: Bathrooms, water, shelter house, nature center.
+Facilities: Bathrooms, water, shelter house, nature center

-Nearby Natural Areas
+Nearby Natural Areas (miles)